marmelab/react-admin/docs/AdminResource.md

 ### `customRoutes`

-To register your own routes, create a function returning a [react-router](https://github.com/ReactTraining/react-router) `<Route>` component:
+To register your own routes, create a module returning a list of [react-router](https://github.com/ReactTraining/react-router) `<Route>` component:

 ```js
 // in src/customRoutes.js